 Online Site Support Notebook: Exhibition Credits

 Please use the following credit information on materials you produce to accompany the exhibition.
 Also see “Further Guidelines for Sponsor Acknowledgement” below.
-Libraries which do not used sponsor credits or logos as instructed may not be selected for future exhibition tours or other ALA Public Programs projects.
-The first paragraph is required; the second may be used if there is space.
+Libraries that do not used sponsor credits or logos as instructed may not be selected for future exhibition tours or other ALA Public Programs projects.
 If you have a space problem, please check with the Public Programs staff to edit these credits.